How to Write a Research Paper on One-child Policy

 - The introduction of the topic should mostly be catchy.
 Give them some unique facts about the one-child policy such as where it came from or who started the policy.

-- The reason why the student decided to choose the topic should also be presented since this will give his or her audience a view of the writer’s opinion or personal reasons in writing the peace.
+- The reason why the student decided to choose the topic should also be presented since this will give his or her audience a view of the writer’s opinion or personal reasons for writing the peace.

 - The words chosen should be properly picked out.
 Since this policy actually adheres to culture, one mistake could lead to an undesirable effect on the readers.
 Thus, the writer might end up writing a racial slur or any negative comment about the culture of the country affected by the one-child policy.

-- Another point is the length of the introduction that should not be too long.
+- Another point is the length of the introduction which should not be too long.
 The introduction should only convey a short background on what the one-child policy is.
 Lengthening it by adding unnecessary details will derail the readers from reading it at some point.

 - It is advisable that the thesis statement should be correlated with the introduction written.
 Essentially, the introduction should be on-point.